-Thousands of restaurants are hit with lawsuits ranging from $50,000 to several millions of dollars annually.
+Thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars annually.

 What would you do if you were hit with a liability suit for more than your current restaurant insurance covered?